 Quickly moving south, Geronimo raided settlements along the way for supplies.
 In one instance, he attacked a ranch owned by a man named Phillips, killing him, his wife, and his two children.
 Frightened settlers demanded swift military action, and General George Crook coordinated a combined Mexican and American manhunt for the Apache.
 Thousands of soldiers tracked the fugitives but Geronimo and his band split into small groups and remained elusive.

-Crook’s failure to apprehend the Indians led to his eventual resignation.
+Crook’s failure to apprehend the Native American band led to his eventual resignation.
 General Nelson Miles replaced him.
 Miles committed 5,000 troops to the campaign and even established 30 heliograph stations to improve communications.
 Still, Miles was also unable to find the elusive warrior.
 Informed that many of the reservation Apache, including his own family, had been taken to Florida, Geronimo apparently lost the will to fight.
-After a year and a half of running, Geronimo and his 38 remaining followers surrendered unconditionally to Miles on September 3, 1886.
+After a year and a half of running, Geronimo and his 38 remaining followers surrendered unconditionally to Miles on September 4, 1886.

 Relocated to Florida, Geronimo was imprisoned and kept from his family for two years.
 Finally, he was freed and moved with this family to Indian Territory in Oklahoma.
 He died of pneumonia at Fort Sill, Oklahoma, in 1909.